jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) not less than 24 hours in advance of the intended entry if it is reasonably practicable to do so; or (b) as early as reasonably practicable, whether before or after entry has been made.
 (5) This section does not limit section 172 or section 173.
+(6) However, this section and sections 172 and 173 do not apply to a local authority that is a water service provider exercising powers under subpart 4 of Part 3 of the Local Government (Water Services) Act 2025.

 ### 172 Power of entry for enforcement purposes
 (1) A warranted enforcement officer may enter land for the purpose of detecting a breach of a bylaw or the commission of an offence against this Act if the officer has reasonable grounds for suspecting that a breach of the bylaw or the commission of the offence has occurred or is occurring on the land.